-With over a decade of experience installing soundproofing solutions in the UK Jim Prior has reduced unwanted noise for hundreds of homeowners, developers and builders across the UK.
+With over 19 years of experience installing soundproofing solutions in the UK, Jim Prior has reduced unwanted noise for thousands of homeowners, developers and builders.

 I want to change building standards for sound insulation so future generations can enjoy peace and quiet in their home.

 Jim Prior is an author, entrepreneur and founder of Quietco Ltd.

 Jim Prior has been Featured in The Sunday Times and been Live on BBC Radio and also hired to give noise consultancy for Boots, Aston Martin, Jaguar Land Rover and BBC studios.

 Jim Prior is the author of The Noise Free Home – The four-step soundproofing method to bring peace and quiet back to your life.